-A spoil disposal plan shall be developed prior to excavation, including the proposed quantities of spoil and the proposed location(s) and procedures for disposal.
+A procedure for spoil disposal will be developed and included in the Final SWPPP prior to excavation, including the proposed quantities of spoil and the proposed location(s) and procedures for stockpiling and disposal.
 Spoils shall not be disposed of within wetlands, waterbodies, agricultural areas, or other environmentally sensitive areas.
 Excess topsoil is encouraged to be spread within the immediate disturbed areas, including agricultural areas, if the material is free of rocks.
 Inorganic spoils shall be buried and capped with the previously stripped, native topsoil to ensure revegetation.
 Additional topsoil may be required to adequately cover the spoil area.
 If additional space is needed for on-site disposal, the SWPPP shall be amended as appropriate.
-For spoils needing to be disposed of off-site, the disposal plan shall detail the location of the spoil disposal at an authorized facility off-site.
+For spoils needing to be disposed of off-site, the spoils shall be disposed of at an authorized facility off-site.